chaomingd/r-store/docs/api.en-US.md

 ): void;

 interface IDispatchOptions {
-  silient?: boolean; // silient 为true值，仅更新状态值，但不会引起组件重新渲染
+  silient?: boolean; // If silient is true, only the state value is updated without causing the component to re-render.
 }

-// 用法
+// Usage
 this.setState({...})
 this.setState((state) => ({...}))
 this.setState({...}, {silent: true})